• Skip to primary navigation

 Storage

-If you have leftover pancakes, wrap each in a paper towel and place them all together inside a plastic ziploc bag or an airtight container.
+If you have leftover pancakes, wrap each pancake in a paper towel and place them all together inside a plastic ziploc bag or an airtight container.
 Store in the refrigerator until ready to eat.
 To reheat, keep wrapped in paper towel and microwave for about 1 minute on high.
 Serve immediately.

 You can also freeze these pancakes to have around for busy mornings.
 Follow the wrapping and storage instructions above, but place them in the freezer.
 When you're ready to eat, reheat as instructed above and serve.

-What is the difference between pumpkin puree and pumpkin pie filling?
+What is the different between pumpkin puree and pumpkin pie filling?

 Pumpkin puree is just 100% cooked pumpkin.
 Pumpkin pie filling has sugar and pumpkin pie spice added and may also contain other ingredients.